Richard Hamilton (basketball)

 Richard Clay "Rip" Hamilton (born February 14, 1978) is an American former professional basketball player and current basketball analyst for CBS Sports HQ.
 Hamilton played 14 seasons in the National Basketball Association (NBA) and is best known for his nine-year stint with the Detroit Pistons, where he was a three-time All-Star.
 He helped lead the Pistons to six straight Eastern Conference Finals appearances, back to back NBA Finals appearances, their best record in franchise history (64–18 in 2005–06) and the 2004 NBA championship.

-Born and raised in Coatesville, Pennsylvania, a city 40 mi west of Philadelphia, Hamilton played three years for the University of Connecticut.
+Born and raised in Coatesville, Pennsylvania, a city 40 mi west of Philadelphia, Hamilton played college basketball for three years with the UConn Huskies.
 In his third and final year, Hamilton was named the Final Four's Most Outstanding Player en route to an upset NCAA Championship win over the favored Duke Blue Devils.
 He is the second-leading scorer in Connecticut Huskies history.

 Named a consensus first-team All-American, Hamilton decided to forgo his senior year and enter the NBA draft.
 Drafted seventh overall by the Washington Wizards where he would spend the next three seasons, Hamilton notably averaged 20 points per game starting next to Michael Jordan.
 Traded to Detroit for Jerry Stackhouse in 2002, Hamilton played with the Pistons for nine seasons before ending his career with two final seasons with the Chicago Bulls.
 The Pistons retired his No. 32 jersey on February 26, 2017.

 College career

 Hamilton played college basketball at the University of Connecticut from 1996 to 1999.
-In a 1998 Sweet 16 game with the 2-seeded UConn vs the 11th-seeded Washington Huskies, Hamilton hit a game-winning shot as time ran out after rebounding a teammate's miss and then his own miss.
+In a 1998 Sweet 16 game with the 2-seeded UConn vs the 11th-seeded Washington Huskies, Hamilton hit a game-winning shot as time ran out after rebounding a missed shot by Jake Voskuhl and then his own shot attempt.
 He was named the 1999 NCAA tournament's Most Outstanding Player after UConn's run to that year's national title after averaging 24.2 points per game.
 Number 1 UConn's race to the top also included a close, physical defeat of the national Cinderella team no. 10 Gonzaga Bulldogs, in which Hamilton played a key role as UConn's leading scorer in the game.
 The UConn squad beat a Duke team in the final game after which four Duke players were drafted in the top 14 of the 1999 NBA draft.
 The Huskies were nine-point underdogs, but upset the Blue Devils after Hamilton contributed 27 points, 7 rebounds, and 3 assists in the final game.
 The "One Shining Moment" video and song had one of Hamilton's shots against Duke as the last shot shown in the video.